bfioritto/bethfioritto/_posts/2017-05-10-does-your-logo-matter.markdown

 categories: logo design branding
 ---

-Logos.

-Let's be real—I know you've been to Target and wondered what was up with that logo.
+Let's be real—I know you've been to Target and wondered what was up with their logo.
 Did they really pay someone good money to design a circle and a dot?
-And I'm sure you've seen those redesigns of major brands that cost millions of dollars that people love to hate.
-And if you've been around a startup (or even just watched Silicon Valley) you know how silly a logo can be for a non-existent product.
+Or those redesigns of major brands that cost millions of dollars that people love to hate.

-So what value does a company really get out of its logo?
-Does a it even matter?
+So what value does a logo actually bring to a company?
+Does it even matter?
 The answer is, <i>it depends.</i> But first you need to understand what a logo is supposed to do.
 Which is—<i>what,</i> exactly?

 <h2>A logo is a symbol for your company.</h2>